NATIONAL KIDS TAKE OVER THE KITCHEN DAY | SEPTEMBER 13

 National Kids Take Over The Kitchen Day is sponsored by the Young Chefs Academy.
 Be sure to check out this organization to discover how they encourage children to learn the kitchen!

-On September 13th in History
+September 13th Celebrated History

 Chemist Michael Faraday discovers how a magnetic field influences polarized light.
 Today, the discovery is known as the Faraday Effect.